Marty5017/runtime-server/README.md

 These instructions are for an Ubnuntu Linux system, but should work on any posix system

-run all tests and linting:
+run all tests and linting (testing takes about a minute to complete):

     ./scripts/run_tests_and_linting.sh

-run all tests:
+run all tests (testing takes about a minute to complete):

     ./scripts/test.sh